Basic staples to get the creative juices flowing…

 So… houmous.
 You either love it or hate it.
 But, if you dislike regular houmous, try red pepper houmous, caramelised onion houmous, chilli houmous… the list goes on!
 The point is, you can buy many different types now.
 It’s also ridiculously easy to make at home (recipe below),

 and you can add anything to it.
-We love mixing in a little peri-peri sauce.
+I love mixing in a little peri-peri sauce.

 So what is houmous?
 It’s cooked and mashed chickpeas, with added tahini, olive oil, lemon juice, salt and garlic.
 Those last few ingredients can be left out, or substituted for a different flavour.
 As described above, you can get many different variations to suit!
 You can even buy houmous and spruce it up at home, if you’re feeling particularly lazy.
 Most use houmous as a dip for crudités, or in pitta/sandwich with salad for an easy lunch.
 It’s a good source of dietary fibre, healthy fats and B vitamins, as well as the all-important protein again.
 It’s around £1.20 for a 200g pot (4 servings), so a cheap and easy filler!

-Here at Learner Vegan HQ, we’ve met ZERO vegans that dislike falafel.
-So don’t let us down here!
+Here at Learner Vegan HQ, I’ve met ZERO vegans that dislike falafel.
+So don’t let me down here!
 But what’s in those little mushy things?

 They’re usually made from chickpeas, onion, coriander and other seasonings.
 Falafels are diversifying now though – you can get Moroccan-style, sweet potato falafel, or make your own at home from various recipes.
 Falafels are great, as they’re high in fibre and protein, but unfortunately fat too, so stick to 3 or 4 per portion!